Hoosat-Oy/hoosat-mo/README.md

   - Example: `"a1b2"` → `[0xa1, 0xb2]`.

 ### `sighash.mo`

-Provides functions for calculating signature hashes (sighash) for Kaspa transactions, supporting both Schnorr and ECDSA signatures.
+Provides functions for calculating signature hashes (sighash) for Hoosat transactions, supporting both Schnorr and ECDSA signatures.
 It includes utilities for handling transaction data and optimizing hash calculations with reused values.

 #### Types

 - `SigHashType : Nat8`: Represents the sighash type for transaction signing.
 - `SighashReusedValues`: A record to cache precomputed hashes for efficiency:
   ```motoko